Role of MDM in logistics and transportation

 - Maintaining a history of drivers’ location for analytics and future planning

-MDM tool also works as kiosk application software and it ensures that employees remain engaged, productive, and focused throughout their working hours.
+MDM tool also works as kiosk software, and it ensures that employees remain engaged, productive, and focused throughout their working hours.
 It restricts the device to run one or more professional business apps required to perform duties while blocking all other apps, configurations, and websites.

-The MDM software assures a distraction-free working environment in which the devices are not misused by drivers.
+Both the single-app and multi-app kiosk modes are the most important MDM services to assure a distraction-free working environment in which the devices are not misused by drivers.
 For instance, accessing social media or other entertainment websites on corporate devices during long routes or wasting their time by sitting idle.
 This negatively impacts the efficiency of employees and puts driver and vehicle safety at stake.

 Similarly, the kiosk application software helps in converting traditional tablets or mobile phones to Electronic Logging Devices (ELDs).
 The ELD app is configured to work in the foreground so that the device remains active all the time and all other activities are blocked.

 MDM plays a very important role in configuring device settings by defining a unified policy.
-These configurations can include disabling the touch screen at a certain speed for drivers’ safety, deactivating the power button for device tracking if it’s lost.
-Also, using of VPN for secure communication, and enabling/disabling screen rotation, volume buttons, camera, Wi-Fi, location, GPS, airplane mode, notification bar, and home button.
+These configurations can include disabling the touch screen at a certain speed for drivers’ safety, and deactivating the power button for device tracking if it’s lost.
+Other important MDM services include the use of VPN for secure communication, enabling/disabling screen rotation, volume buttons, camera, Wi-Fi, location, GPS, airplane mode, notification bar, and home button.
 Whenever a new device goes on board, all the apps, configurations, and settings automatically get pushed according to the policy associated with a specific group.

 Nowadays, logistics and trucking companies must comply with regulations like FMCSA’s administered Electronic Logging Device (ELD) rule for ensuring a safe and secure work environment for drivers by tracking, managing, and sharing Records of Duty Status (RODS) data.